 - Cut down on the amount of sugar and starchy foods you eat.

 - Eat unsweetened yogurt with live bacterial culture (Lactobacillus acidophilus).
-Eating 8 ounces of plain yogurt that contains “live cultures” every day may help reduce yeast infections.
-Supplements of Lactobacillus acidophilus, available at most health food stores, can also help maintain a healthy balance of bacteria in the body and prevent yeast infections.
+Eating about a cup of plain yogurt that contains “live” or “active” cultures every day may help reduce the recurrence of yeast infections.
+The label of yogurt usually states whether the bacterial cultures are live or active.
+Supplements of Lactobacillus acidophilus, available at most health food stores, can also help maintain a healthy balance of bacteria in the body and reduce the risk of yeast infections.

 - Avoid underwear that is tight or made of synthetic material.

 - When you have your period, change your pads and tampons frequently.